-- non-clinical development, preclinical research, and clinical trial and regulatory-related costs; - expenses incurred under agreements with sites and consultants that conduct our clinical trials; - · expenses related to generating, filing, and maintaining intellectual property; and - employee-related expenses, including salaries, bonuses, benefits, travel, and stock-based compensation expense.
+- non-clinical development, pre-clinical research, and clinical trial and regulatory-related costs; - expenses incurred under agreements with sites and consultants that conduct our clinical trials; - · expenses related to generating, filing, and maintaining intellectual property; and - employee-related expenses, including salaries, bonuses, benefits, travel, and stock-based compensation expense.

-Substantially all of our research and development expenses to date have been incurred in connection with KIO-201 and our former legacy products.
 We expect our research and development expenses to increase for the near future as we advance KIO-101, KIO-201, KIO-301, and any other product candidate through clinical development, including the conduct of our planned clinical trials.
 The process of conducting clinical trials necessary to obtain regulatory approval is costly and time consuming.
 We are unable to estimate with any certainty the costs we will incur in the continued development of our KIO-101, KIO-201, KIO-301, and any other product candidate that we may develop.
 Clinical development timelines, the probability of success and development costs can differ materially from expectations.

-We may never succeed in achieving marketing approval for our product candidate.
+We may never succeed in achieving marketing approval for our product candidates.